 I remember when my husband (Burke) and I got married, we NEVER thought infertility would be our story, ever.
-But, God had other plans and His plans are never wrong.
+But, God had other plans.

 May 2017, after my husband and I had been trying to have a child on our own for several months, I was diagnosed with Polycystic Ovarian Syndrome.
 I remember I felt defeated, and ashamed, like I was lesser because of my struggles.
 Then one day I realized I wasn’t.
 I was stronger than I ever thought.

 We decided we could try this one more time before moving on to IVF.
 After I had the last IUI, I thought there was NO way I could get pregnant.
-But, like I said, God had other plans and His plans are never wrong.
 I can look back now on my 15 months of infertility and thank God for making it my story.
 All the tears, procedures, blood work, ultrasounds, medicine, shots, they were all worth it.

 I’m so thankful for our miracle.
 But, I still pray daily for those who are battling infertility.
 I’m writing this so you have hope.
 I can remember the feeling I had when I was first diagnosed with PCOS, and feeling like I was lesser.
 You are not lesser.
 You are a warrior, stronger than any battle infertility can throw your way.
 And you are in my prayers.